Applications to become a 2018-19 Screening Partner are now open; apply today! Applications close February 28, 2018.

 Anita DeAngelis, East Tennessee State University, Johnson City, TN

-South Arts works collaboratively with Screening Partners to bring new, independent films and filmmakers to Southern communities.
 The Circuit Tour runs September-November and February-April.
-Screening Partners present one film and filmmaker per month during the touring period for a Circuit season of six films and filmmakers.
-As a Screening Partner, your organization can expand programming, provide audiences with the opportunity to meet filmmakers and learn about the art of filmmaking; and encourage community engagement using film as a conduit for discussions about social and community issues.
+Screening Partners present one film and filmmaker per month during the touring Circuit season of six films and filmmakers.
+As a Screening Partner, your organization can create new or expand existing programming; provide audiences with the opportunity to meet filmmakers and learn about the art of filmmaking; and encourage community engagement using film as a conduit for discussions about social and community issues.

 Screening Partner requirements

-- Send one to two representatives from your organization to the Film Selection Meeting, May 19-20, 2017 in Atlanta, Georgia.
-During the meeting, representatives view segments from the Top 40 Films selected from the pre-screening process.
-The representatives select films and filmmakers that will tour with the 2017-2018 Southern Circuit.
-Expenses incurred to and from the meeting are the responsibility of Screening Partners.
+- Send one to two representatives from your organization to the Film Selection Meeting, May 18-19, 2018 in Atlanta, Georgia.
+During the meeting, representatives select films and filmmakers that will tour with the 2018-2019 Southern Circuit.
+Travel expenses incurred to participate in the meeting are the responsibility of Screening Partners.

 - Coordinate on-site screenings and audience discussions for six (6) visiting filmmakers at the organization’s screening site.